DNP Degree – Doctor of Nursing Practice Programs

 University of Central Florida

 The University of Central Florida’s bachelor of science in nursing to a doctor of nursing practice program is a hybrid-online program that prepares nurses for advanced practice in acute care.
 The 76-credit program focuses on providing a solid scientific foundation for practice.
-The schedule is flexible, emphasizes evidence-based practice, leadership, and organizational analysis, and requires 1,080 clinical hours.
+The flexible schedule emphasizes evidence-based practice, leadership, and organizational analysis, and requires 1,080 clinical hours.

 • Location: Orlando, FL